|

 always appear the same.
 This link explains in greater detail the

-scientific principals of natural variation and morphogenesis.
+scientific principle of natural variation and morphogenesis.

 Click here.